digna-ai/releases/2025.09/source_connector_guides/databricks_connector_guide.md

 Technology:      Databricks
 Host Address:    Databricks hostname, e.g. "xxxxxxxxxxxxxxxxxxx.databricks.com"
 Host Port:       443
-Database Name:   Schema that contains the source data (same as Schema Name) Schema Name:     Schema that contains the source data User Name:       HTTP Path provided by Databricks, e.g. "/sql/1.0/warehouses/xxxxxxxxxxxxxxx" User Password:   Personal Access Token, e.g. "dapixxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
+Database Name:   Name of the catalog to use.
+Leave this empty if Unity Catalog is not used, or set it to "spark_catalog" Schema Name:     Schema that contains the source data User Name:       HTTP Path provided by Databricks, e.g. "/sql/1.0/warehouses/xxxxxxxxxxxxxxx" User Password:   Personal Access Token, e.g. "dapixxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"